thelfer/tfel/docs/web/singlecrystal.md

 ~~~~

 **Note** In this example, the direction must be surrounded by simple
-quote to avoid interpretation by the shell.
+quotes to avoid interpretation by the shell.

 ## Definition of the interaction matrix